Last updated on June 6th, 2020 at 06:00 am

 It’s easy to think if you can run two blogs, why not start multiple blogs.
 I can tell you from experience, it’s hard running more than one blog.

 When you’re working on one blog, the other one is being neglected.
-Once you get your first blog earning and you’ve written over 100 articles, then you can consider starting a second blog.
+Once you get your first blog earning and you’ve written over 100 articles, then you can consider.

 This way, you have one blog that is already profitable and taking time away from it won’t matter.
 That’s why I started this blog, it’s finally earning money and I wanted to build another passive income stream site.